Salary questions and negotiating

 Responding to questions about your salary expectations

-Occasionally, an employer may ask you to give a salary requirement or preference.
-This question is appropriate for (and more likely to be asked of) experienced people with a salary history.
+It is possible that a prospective employer may ask you to give a salary requirement or preference.
+This question is appropriate for experienced people with a salary history.
 For a student being hired directly out of college or a graduate program, the question can be awkward.
 But don't be unprepared.
 There are several ways you can respond:

-If you state a salary request, tell the employer the sources of information you used (i.e., the Virginia Tech Post-Graduation Report, National Association of Colleges and Employers Salary Survey, Salary.com, etc.).
-This backs up your request with hard data not just your gut instinct or rumors.
+- If you state a salary request, tell the employer the sources of information you used.
+This backs up your request with hard data — not just your gut instinct or rumors.

-Most students who seek advice on comparing two salary offers are doing so because the position with the lower salary is the one the student really desires, and s/he wants to be sure s/he is making the best decision.
-Consider that happiness in the job and fit with the organizational culture has value, and consider the importance of that to you.
+- Most students who seek advice on comparing two salary offers are doing so because the position with the lower salary is the one the student really desires, and they want to be sure they are making the best decision.
+Consider the value and importance of your happiness in the job and fit with the organizational culture, and weigh that in your decision-making.

 Some employers do not negotiate salary with graduating students.
 Some do.
 If an employer makes you a salary offer, and you are interested in the position, but believe you may have a reason to request a higher salary, do the following: